spencertipping/bipolar/README.md

 + I perceive small positive things with much more fidelity: a sunny breeze, birds, that kind of thing.
 Elevated homocysteine had made all of this go away.
 I had forgotten how much I missed it.
 + I'm in a good mood basically every day -- like 95% of the time.
 I wake up and can count on feeling level and productive.
 And it's not depressed-productive, it's nearly-hypomanic-productive.
 Compared to before it's unreal.
++ I used to consider suicide every week or two; now I haven't thought about it in over a year.
 + I can write balanced prose now.
 Everything before wound up being a polemic by the time I was motivated enough to publish it, but now there's like nuance and stuff.
 + I don't have self-destructive habits like alcoholism, and I don't miss them.
 Upregulating GABA was better done by addressing nutritional deficiencies.
 + Because I'm biohacking all the time, I can modify stuff.
 On days when I do consulting work I increase tryptophan and decrease choline to be more sociable.
 Working solo is the opposite; I want to be more driven and intense.